paldepind/union-type/README.md

 Alternatively the fields can be specified by one of the standard built-in constructors `Number`, `String`, `Object`, `Array` or `Function`. union-type will detect these constructors and convert them to matching validator functions.
-Thus the above example is equivelant to this:
+Thus the above example is equivalent to this:

 ```javascript
 var Point = Type({Point: [Number, Number]});